antarctica/lantern/docs/usage.md

 1. update the `AWS_S3_BUCKET` config option back to the integration bucket

 > [!NOTE]
-> As a precaution, the `records-workflow` development task will only run if the integration S3 bucket is selected.
+> As a precaution, the `records-workflow` [Development Task](/docs/dev.md#development-tasks) will not run if the
+> integration S3 bucket is selected.

 The `records-workflow` task calls and coordinates other tasks to:

 1. process records authored in the Zap ⚡️editor (via the [`zap-records`](#import-records) task)
-1. prompt for an issue URL to use as a changeset identifier and branch name
+1. prompt for an optional issue URL to use as a changeset identifier and branch name [1]
 1. commit new and/or updated records (via the [`import-records`](#import-records) task)
-1. creates a merge request for the committed records if one does not exist for the changeset
+1. create a merge request for the committed records if one does not exist for the changeset
-1. by default, publish committed records to the testing site (via the [`build-records`](#build-static-site) task)
+1. publish committed records to the testing site (via the [`build-records`](#build-static-site) task)
-1. by default, verify committed records in the testing site (via the [`verify-records`](#verify-static-site) task)
+1. verify committed records in the testing site (via the [`verify-records`](#verify-static-site) task)
-1. outputs text for use in a comment listing the records changed, preview URLs and links to the merge request
+1. if an issue was selected, post a comment listing the records changed, preview URLs and links to the merge request

+[1]

+> [!WARNING]
+> If needed, ensure the selected issue URL is for publishing the record(s), rather than an issue for authoring.
+>
+> For example a Helpdesk issue may exist to track the request for a product, which is then set as a GitLab issue within
+> its metadata record.
+Later, when ready for publishing, a separate Mapping Coordination issue may be created.
+>
+> In this case, the Mapping Coordination issue URL should be used in the workflow as an '< OTHER >' value, not the
+> Helpdesk issue recorded in the record.

 ## Non-interactive record publishing workflow